Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 “Occupational hazard,” he said.
 “Some clients do that to you.”

+“I had to,” Chase shrugged.
 “It was… a lot,” he finished lamely.

 The air hung between them until she said steadily, “I figured.”

 “I didn’t…” she started, then stopped.
-Shaking her head she tried again.
+Shaking her head, she tried again.
 “No. I did mind.
 But I knew I didn’t get to mind.”

 Chase felt that like a verdict.
 “That sounds unfair.”